-Perspective | These lawyers say Donald J. Trump’s name should not be on stimulus checks
+Perspective | These lawyers say Trump’s name on stimulus checks might be a crime

 The administration’s action, they argue, warrants the appointment of a special prosecutor to investigate the improper use of government employees and property to promote the president’s reelection campaign.
 That would be a criminal violation of the Hatch Act.

-Checks to individuals and organizations from the $2.4 trillion relief effort are meant to combat the calamitous economic impact of the covid-19 pandemic.
-It is the first time a president’s name is on an IRS disbursement check, my colleague Lisa Rein reported.
+Checks to individuals and organizations from the $2 trillion relief effort are meant to combat the calamitous economic impact of the novel coronavirus pandemic.
+It is the first time a president’s name has been on an IRS disbursement check, my colleague Lisa Rein reported.

 “President Trump is actively seeking re-election.
 The signature of President Trump on United States Treasury checks is superfluous to their value, legality, or authenticity.
-The signature serves no official government purpose,” reads the letter to Attorney General William Barr.
+The signature serves no official government purpose,” reads the letter to Attorney General William P. Barr.
 “It does serve Mr. Trump’s 2020 re-election campaign by making it appear that he is responsible for a monetary windfall to tens of millions of voters.”

 The letter was signed by Ralph Nader, a progressive icon; Louis Fisher, a constitutional scholar who served both parties for four decades with the Library of Congress and who now is with the College of William & Mary; and Bruce Fein, an attorney who worked in Ronald Reagan’s Justice Department and for congressional Republicans.
 The Justice Department and the White House did not respond to requests for comment.

-After Treasury Secretary Steven T. Mnuchin told CNN it was his idea to put Trump’s name on the checks, Sen. Ron Wyden (D-Ore.), the top Democrat on the Senate Finance Committee, asked in a letter to Mnuchin if “the decision to gratuitously affix the president’s name…provides any benefit to Americans struggling to pay rent or buy food.”
+After Treasury Secretary Steven Mnuchin told CNN it was his idea to put Trump’s name on the checks, Sen. Ron Wyden (Ore.), the top Democrat on the Senate Finance Committee, asked in a letter to Mnuchin whether “the decision to gratuitously affix the president’s name . . . provides any benefit to Americans struggling to pay rent or buy food.”

-Politico reported that the ranking Senate Democrat, Chuck Schumer (D-N.Y.), plans to introduce the No PR Act, short for No Politics in Pandemic Recovery Act, to prohibit using tax money for any publicity or promotional activity that includes the names or pictures of the president or vice president.
+Politico reported that Senate Minority Leader Charles E. Schumer (N.Y.), plans to introduce the No PR Act, short for No Politics in Pandemic Recovery Act, to prohibit using tax money for any publicity or promotional activity that includes the names or pictures of the president or vice president.

 “President Trump unfortunately appears to see the pandemic as just another opportunity to promote his own political interests,” Schumer said in a statement.
 “The No PR Act puts an end to the president’s exploitation of taxpayer money for promotional material that only benefits his re-election campaign.”